 I will say, I do prefer adding chocolate chips to my oatmeal raisin cookies, because we all know that chocolate improves everything.
 A little flaky salt never hurt anyone either.

-These vegan and gluten free oatmeal raisin cookies are superb.
+These cookies are superb.
 Seriously so good.
 They’re soft, chewy, spiced and honestly taste like a visit to grandma’s house (in the best way possible).

 The raw cookie dough is equally good – I can’t wait to add it to homemade ice cream this summer!